 Counseling Services provides free, short-term counseling, group therapy, a daily walk-in clinic, and consultation for faculty, staff, students, and parents who have concerns about a student's mental health.
-Counseling Services offers daily appointments, and provides after-hour coverage in collaboration with the Department of Campus Safety & Protection, the Office of Residence Life and Housing, and the Office of the Dean of Students.
-Students are encouraged to call to set up an appointment at extension 3506.
+Counseling Services offers daily appointments, and provides after-hour coverage.
 Counseling Services is open August through May, Monday through Friday, from 8:30-5pm.
-Walk-in hours are from 3-4pm daily.
+Walk-in hours are from 1-2pm daily.